 This bit is set to a "1" after a total power failure.
-This is a read only bit that is set by hardware (ISL1209 internally) when the device powers up after having lost all power to the device (both V{DD} and V{BAT} go to 0V).
-The bit is set regardless of whether V{DD} or V{BAT} is applied first.
-The loss of only one of the supplies does not set the RTCF bit to "1".
-On power up after a total power failure, all registers are set to their default states and the clock will not increment until at least one byte is written to the clock register.
+This is a read only bit that is set by hardware (ISL1219 internally) when the device powers up after having lost all power to the device.
+The bit is set regardless of whether $V{DD}$ or $V{BAT}$ is applied first.
+The loss of only one of the supplies does not set the

+RTCF bit to "1".
 The first valid write to the RTC section after a complete power failure resets the RTCF bit to "0" (writing one byte is sufficient).